 Before I had Jacquie, there was a period in my life when I had felt a void, a vague longing, for a scary plush.
 Everyone goes through that phase, right?… Anyway, I may have gotten the twisted idea in my head after seeing the toys in Misa’s room (from Death Note).
 But there was a problem; all the scary plushies I’d seen, including Misa’s, just weren’t cute enough.

-By the time we got back around to the booth again, all the dog skelanimals were gone!
+By the time we got back around to the booth again, all the dog Skelanimals were gone!
 All that appeared to be left were bears and monkeys.
 I was crushed.
 My sister, who probably had no understanding of why I even wanted such a thing, then took it upon herself to persistently scour through every single plush on the counter and behind, in hopes of finding a puppy.
-Mind you, they all kind of looked the same at only a glance.
+Mind you, they all looked kind of the same at only a glance.
 Alice finally thought she spotted one hanging near the top on the back wall, so she asked the attendant to bring it down.
-When I looked at it, I couldn’t believe my eyes; it wasn’t a puppy at all, it was a bunny – a perfect scary-plush bunny!
+When I looked at it, I couldn’t believe my eyes; it wasn’t a puppy at all, it was a bunny!
+A perfect scary-plush bunny!
 And like that, my life was complete!